matestack/matestack-ui-bootstrap/docs/api/components/button.md

 * `:type` - Specify the type button tags.
 By default is set as `button`.
 You can set is for example as `submit`, `reset`, etc.

-* `text` - Expects a string with the text that should go inside the button
+* `:text` - Expects a string with the text that should go inside the button

 * Html attributes - all w3c confirm html attributes for div's can be set via options and will be added to the surrounding button div.